Pneumothorax

 Symptoms are similar to ordinary pneumothorax but tend to follow a cyclic pattern combined with menstruation.
 It is associated with a small amount of tissue from the endometrium that enters and nests in the pleura.
 There is also secondary spontaneous pneumothorax that can occur in various lung diseases.

-Post-traumatic Pneumothorax
+Post-Traumatic Pneumothorax

 It is an pneumothorax that occurs due to traumaTrusted Source to the chest, especially where there is damage to the outer shell.
 An example is a broken rib, which can puncture the skin and cause pneumothorax.
 Pneumothorax can also occur as a result of trauma to the chest.